Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Introduction

 Among the different model-agnostic approaches, a simple but efficient one is the construction of consistency, or null, tests.
 The basic idea is to construct functions of observables which are constant in $\Lambda$CDM, or more generally, any Friedman-Lema\^itre-Robertson-Walker (FLRW) model.
-One of the simplest of these is the so-called $O_{\rm m}$ diagnostic, which follows from the Friedman equation in flat $\Lambda$CDM: $O_{\rm m}\equiv [H_0^{-2}H(z)^2-1]/[(1+z)^3-1]= \Omega_{m0}$.
+One of the simplest of these tests is the so-called $O_{\rm m}$ diagnostic, which follows from the Friedman equation in flat $\Lambda$CDM: $O_{\rm m}\equiv [H_0^{-2}H(z)^2-1]/[(1+z)^3-1]= \Omega_{m0}$.
 Measured deviations of $O_{\rm m}$ from a constant would imply that the flat $\Lambda$CDM assumption is incorrect~\cite{Zunckel:2008ti} (see also \cite{Sahni:2008xx}).
-In terms of implementing the null tests, typically the observable~-- in this example the the Hubble rate~-- is reconstructed in a model-independent way, using, for example, Gaussian Processes~\cite{Seikel:2012uu,Shafieloo:2012ht}.
-There are a host of other such tests which probe different aspects of $\Lambda$CDM or general FLRW, including the growth of structure and the Cosmological Principle itself (see e.g. \citep{Clarkson:2007pz,Shafieloo:2009hi,Nesseris:2010ep,Seikel:2012cs,Yahya:2013xma,Shafieloo:2018gin,Ghosh:2018ijm,Franco:2019wbj,Bengaly:2020neu,Euclid:2021frk,Bengaly:2021wgc,Dinda:2024kjf,LHuillier:2024rmp,Castello:2024lhl,Dias:2024tpf}).
+In terms of implementing the null tests, typically the observable~-- in this example the Hubble rate~-- is reconstructed in a model-independent way, using, for example, Gaussian Processes~\cite{Seikel:2012uu,Shafieloo:2012ht}.
+There are many other such tests which probe different aspects of $\Lambda$CDM or general FLRW, including the growth of structure and the Cosmological Principle itself (see e.g. \citep{Clarkson:2007pz,Shafieloo:2009hi,Nesseris:2010ep,Seikel:2012cs,Yahya:2013xma,Shafieloo:2018gin,Ghosh:2018ijm,Franco:2019wbj,Bengaly:2020neu,Euclid:2021frk,Bengaly:2021wgc,Dinda:2024kjf,LHuillier:2024rmp,Castello:2024lhl,Dias:2024tpf,Marra:2017pst,Gao:2025ozb,Chiba:2007vm,vonMarttens:2018bvz}).

-In this study, we gather together a suite of these tests and reformulate them to be suitable for testing the standard model using DESI BAO data, together with SNIa and CMB data.
+In this study, we gather together a suite of these tests and reformulate them to be suitable for testing the standard model using DESI BAO (Baryon Acoustic Oscillations) data, together with SNIa and CMB data.
+This work is an extension of the previous work of two of the authors \citep{Dinda:2024ktd} -- in which deviation from a flat $\Lambda$CDM model was studied mainly through the effective equation of state of dark energy.
+Here we consider additional diagnostics and include the updated data from DESI DR2 BAO.